Who We Are

 67% are registered.

-Number of Black women serving in the U.S. House of Representatives
+Number of Black women serving in Congress

 This is the most ever.
 But we still account for just 4.1% of all House members while being 6.8% of the population.